microboxlabs/nextjs-task-system/nextjs-task-system/README.md

    - Integrated form validation for login, task creation, and task editing, ensuring data integrity and user feedback on errors.

+9. **Route Protection and Authentication Middleware**
+   - Implemented middleware to protect routes and handle user authentication, ensuring that only authenticated users can access certain pages and that users are redirected appropriately based on their authentication status and roles.

 ### Technical Overview

 #### Frontend